cgreenhalgh/daoauthor/docs/fileformat.md

 Note:
 - a `theme` is a set of related musical "levels" or treatments
 - all levels within a theme should have the same tempo
-- a `level` is a musical treatment comprising a set of audio loops to play
+- a `level` is a musical treatment comprising a set of tracks to play (repeatedly)
+- a `track` is one or more audio files to play each time the level loops
+- a track with more than one audio file can play them in sequence or play one chosen at random
-- files and levels are played in sync
+- tracks and levels are played in sync
 - transitions between levels only occur at specified beats
+- a `oneshot` track does not end when the level ends or repeat if the level repeats

 The columns in this sheet specifically for a `theme` are:
-- `theme` - theme name/ID, i.e. group of related music levels
+- `theme:` - theme name/ID, i.e. group of related music levels (note trailing colon)
+- `description` - theme description (string, optional)
 - `tempo` - tempo, should be specified only for `theme` as a whole

 The columns in this sheet specifically for a `level` are:
-- `level` - level name/ID, i.e. a specific set of loops making up a musical treatment
+- `level:` - level name/ID, i.e. a specific set of loops making up a musical treatment (note trailing colon)
 - `description` - (string, optional)
-- `nextlevel` - name/ID of level to transition to when this level has completed.
+- `nextlevel` - comma-separated list of names/IDs of level(s) to transition to when this level has completed.
 To loop a level put its ID here.
-- `beats` - length of level in beats.
+- `beats` - length of level in beats (required unless `seconds` is specified).
+- `seconds` - length of level in seconds (optional, overrides `beats` if specified)
 - `endbeats` - comma-separated list of beat numbers after which a transition to another level can take place

-The columns in this sheet specifically for a `file` (a single looped cell within a level) are:
+The columns in this sheet specifically for a `track` (a single looped cell within a level) are:
+- `track:` - track name/ID, required for oneshot tracks, optional otherwise
+- `description` - track description
+- `type` - track type, default `sequence`; one of `sequence` (all files played in order), `oneshot` (file(s) played once in non-looping track), `random` (files selected at random), `shuffle` (files played in a random order)

+There are then any number of consecutively numbered `fileN:` sections (i.e. starting with columns `file1:`, `file2:`, etc.)

+The columns in this sheet specifically for a `fileN:` (a single file within a track and level) are:
-- `file`- name of the audio file.
+- `fileN:`- name of the audio file.
 Currently .wav is recommended
+- `beats` - length of file in beats (defaults to level length in beats)
+- `seconds` - length of file in seconds (optional, overrides `beats` if specified)
+- `delaybeats` - delay before start of file, beats (default 0); in a sequence this is relative to the end of the previous file, otherwise to the start of the level.
+- `delayseconds` - delay before start of file, seconds (overriders delaybeats if specified)
 - `volume1` - initial volume of file

 Not yet supported:
-- `fadetimebeats` - optional time (beats) over which to fade to `volume2`; if omitted volume remains at `volume1`
+- `fadebeats` - optional time (beats) over which to fade to `volume2`; if fadebeats and fadeseconds omitted volume remains at `volume1`
+- `fadesconds` - optional time (seconds) over which to fade to `volume2`; if specified overrides fadebeats
 - `volme2` - volume after `fadetimebeats`, if specified (default is `volume1`)

-## oneshots

-Each row is an audio same to be played to completion.
-Can be specified in a region (when the region becomes active) or in a transition (when a transition occurs).

-The colums in this sheet are:
-- `oneshot` - name/ID Of oneshot
-- `file`- audio file name
-- `volume` - volume to play file
-- `seconds` - length of file in seconds

 ## transitions

+NOT YET SUPPORTED; SUBJECT TO CHANGE

 Each row specifies how a theme (or layer) transition should be handled.